Venezuela: Shortages

 Shortages occur in regulated products, such as milk, various types of meat, coffee, rice, oil, flour, butter, and other goods including basic necessities like toilet paper, personal hygiene products, and even medicine.
 As a result of the shortages, Venezuelans must search for food, wait in lines for hours and sometimes do without certain products.

-A drought, combined with a lack of planning and maintenance, has caused a hydroelectricity shortage.
+A drought, combined with a lack of planning and maintenance, caused a hydroelectricity shortage.
 To deal with lack of power supply, in April 2016 the Maduro government announced rolling blackouts and reduced the government workweek to only Monday and Tuesday.
-A multi-university study found that, in 2016 alone, about 75% of Venezuelans lost weight due to hunger, with the average losing about 8.6 kg (19 lbs) due to the lack of food.
-In March 2017, Venezuela began having shortages of gasoline in some regions.
+A multi-university study found that in 2016 alone, about 75% of Venezuelans lost weight due to hunger, with the average losing about 8.6 kg (19 lbs) due to the lack of food.
+In March 2017, there were shortages of gasoline in some regions.

 Petroleum and other resources

+Venezuela is estimated to have more proven crude oil reserves than any other country.